-2.4 Geographical Scale of the RWRP-SE
+2.4 Geographical Scale of the RWRP-SW

-The first stage of the RWRP-SE process is defining the WRZs within the regional group.
+The first stage of the RWRP-SW process is defining the WRZs within the regional group.
 A WRZ is the largest self-contained area within which all water resources can be shared, and all customers experience a similar level of risk of supply failure.
-From an initial review of the resource systems it is anticipated that there will be approximately 111 WRZs identified based on the level of interconnectivity.
+From an initial review of the resource systems it is anticipated that there will be approximately 107 WRZs, from a total of approximately 177, identified based on the level of interconnectivity.
 WRZs are normally made up of a number of Water Supply Zones (WSZs).
 WSZ is the area supplied by an individual water supply scheme.
 This typically includes one or more abstractions (from a river, lake or groundwater source), a treatment plant, storage in reservoirs and the distribution pipe network to deliver the water to each household or business.

-WSZs in relation to key settlements in the South East region are illustrated in Figure 2.2 below.
+WSZs in relation to key settlements in the South West region are illustrated in Figure 2.2 below.

-Figure 2.2 - Water Supply Zones and Key Settlements in the South East region
+Figure 2.2 - Water Supply Zones and Key Settlements in the South West region